 As noted on Page 1, holly plants are a diverse lot, being "one of the few genera that can be grown in all 50 states" in the U.S., as Andrew Bunting, curator of the Scott Arboretum at Swarthmore College, writes.
 There are hundreds of species, distributed amongst all the continents except for Australia and Antarctica.
 The plants come in all sizes, ranging from spreading dwarf shrubs 6" in height to trees 70' tall.
 Their shapes vary from rounded to pyramidal to columnar.

 Landscaping enthusiasts use this versatile plant in a number of different ways.
 Holly shrubs are attractive in foundation plantings or as borders for gardening plots.
-Holly trees and the taller holly shrubs can be used as privacy screen hedges to screen out traffic or neighbors, or as striking accent plants on a lawn.
+Holly trees (such as the Nellie Stevens variety, displayed in the picture) and the taller holly shrubs can be used as privacy screen hedges to screen out traffic or neighbors, or as striking accent plants on a lawn.

 An example of an intermediate-sized holly is "Little Red" Holly (Ilex x 'Little Red').
 Little Red's dense growth and compact nature (5' x 5') make it useful for privacy screen hedges in areas where taller hedges are not desirable.
 This evergreen produces attractive red berries and has a moderate growth rate.
 Little Red can be grown in full sun or partial shade, and it likes well-drained soil with an acidic pH.
 Cold hardy to zone 6.
 As broadleaf evergreens, hollies make ideal privacy screens around pools -- no leaves or needles to clean up.